 For Girls Only

 This article was made possible by a generous grant from the Remmer Family Foundation, Inc., which funds research and programs focused on helping at-risk adolescent and pre-adolescent girls make good choices in their lives.
-The Balanced Mind Foundation thanks them for their support.
+The Balanced Mind Parent Network thanks them for their support.

 The Iditarod Race is an extremely difficult dog sled race in Alaska.
 Those who enter it race their dog sleds over 1,160 miles in the ice and snow.
 Just finishing the race is a huge accomplishment.
 Susan Butcher not only finished the race but won it — four times!